What is Shopify?

 - Twitter — @ShopifySupport

 While your store is not online and is still under construction, you can password protect your storefront.
-While you are in the construction phase, the people visiting your page would get a customized message that you would want the customers to see once they visit the page.
+While you’re in the construction phase, the people visiting your page would see a customized message like “Coming soon”.

 Steps to password protect and add a custom message to your store front end: